Marco177171/Marco177171/README.md

 # Hi there! 👋 I'm Marco

 ## About Me
 I'm a passionate product designer graduated at Politecnico Di Milano.
-Currently exploring the world of coding at 42 Network to bring my ideas to life through technology.
+Currently learning programming at 42 Network to bring my ideas to life through code.

 ### Skills and Languages
 - C | C++ | C# | Python | Typescript | HTML | CSS | Prisma